 West Lake – Quang Ba Market – Yen Phu Incense Village – Tran Quoc Pagoda – Hanoi train street

-5.00: Following the hotel pick up in early morning, we take a quick ride to West Lake – the mirror of Hanoi – to catch the beautiful sunrise and scenic sight of lotus flowers in the morning mist.
-Our guide will arrange us a small boat to see lotus blossoms, enjoy a cup of lotus tea or simply enjoy lotus fragrance at the lake.
+5.00: Following the hotel pick up in the early morning, we take a quick ride to West Lake – the mirror of Hanoi – to catch the beautiful sunrise and scenic sight of lotus flowers in the morning mist.

 6.00: We browse Hanoi’s busiest flower market – Quang Ba, which has already been bustling since midnight.
 We will have the chance to capture the images of Hanoi’s famous colorful street flower vendors before sneaking through the narrow alley of Yen Phu.
 We then visit the ancient Yen Phu Temple and a few households of traditional Yen Phu Incense Village.